wpswings/wallet-system-for-woocommerce/README.txt

 This [**WooCommerce Wallet**](https://wpswings.com/product/wallet-system-for-woocommerce-pro/?utm_source=wpswings-wallet-org&utm_medium=referral&utm_campaign=wallet-pro) allows users to add funds. using the available payment methods on your store and see their wallet transactions list.
 The merchant can manage the customers’ e-wallets and change the wallet amount.

-**Wallet for WooCommerce** plugin will significantly improve the payment & order processing speed.
+This WordPress wallet plugin will significantly improve the payment & order processing speed.
 It shortens the average checkout duration as the customers can pay for items within seconds without entering their transaction details each time.
 In conclusion, wallet funds usage will better the overall user experience.

 Are you stuck with a different wallet plugin?
 No worries!
 Moving to our WooCommerce Wallet plugin is easy.
 Get in touch, and we'll help you migrate smoothly. – [**Contact Us**](https://wpswings.com/contact-us/?utm_source=wpswings-org-page&utm_medium=referral&utm_campaign=contact-us)